mailysg8/Walmonitor-ia/README.md

     cd Walmonitor-ia
     ```

-3. Open project (recommended with Rstudio) and install packages by running the following commands in the Console :
+3. Open the project in RStudio and install the required packages by running the following in the RStudio Console :

-    ```bash
+    ```r
     install.packages(c("shiny","bslib","dplyr","plotly","ggplot2","stringr"))
     ```